frontenddogma/web-development-glossary/manuscript/b.md

 : → Favicon

 Boolean
 : A data type that has one of two possible values (usually denoted true and false) which is intended to represent the two truth values of logic and Boolean algebra.
-It is named after George Boole, who first defined an algebraic system of logic in the mid 19th century.
+It is named after George Boole, who first defined an algebraic system of logic in the mid-19th century.
 The Boolean data type is primarily associated with conditional statements.&nbsp;[†](#w-boolean)

 Bootstrap
 : An HTML/CSS framework. ℹ︎&nbsp;[getbootstrap.com](https://getbootstrap.com/)